A Graph Minors Approach to Temporal Sequences: Temporal sequences

+Let $G$ be a graph and $\sigma$ a planar rotation system (embedding) thereof.
 The minor relation on graphs lifts to a relation on graphs with rotation systems as follows.
 Given a pair $(G,\sigma)$ consisting of a graph $G$ and a rotation system $\sigma$, and an edge $e$ of $G$, the graph with a rotation system obtained from $(G,\sigma)$ by \emph{deleting} $e$ is the pair $(G-e,\sigma')$ where for each vertex $v$, we let $\sigma'(v)=\sigma(v)-e$ be the rotator obtained from $\sigma(v)$ by removing $e$ from the cyclic order (if it is present).
 And the graph with a rotation system obtained from $(G,\sigma)$ by \emph{contracting} an edge $e=vw$ is the pair $(G/e,\sigma')$ where $\sigma'(u)=\sigma(u)$ for each vertex $u$ in $G$ distinct from both $v$ and $w$ and $\sigma'(e)$ is defined by concatenating\footnote{Let $S_v$ and $S_w$ denote the segments from $\sigma(v)$ and $\sigma(w)$, respectively.
 We take the unique cyclic order containing both $S_v$ and $S_w$ as segments so that the first element of $S_w$ follows the last element of $S_v$ and the first element of $S_v$ follows the last element of $S_w$.} the segment excluding $e$ in $\sigma(v)$ and the segment excluding $e$ in $\sigma(w)$.
-Let $(G,\sigma)$ be a graph with a rotation system and $H$ a minor of $G$.
+Let $(G,\sigma)$ be a graph with a rotation system and $H$ be a minor of $G$.
 Let $\sigma'$ be the rotation system for $H$ obtained from $\sigma$ by repeated application of the above two operations in accordance with the relation $H\minorp G$.
-Observe that $\sigma'$ doesn't depend on the order in which we perform these operations.
+Observe that $\sigma'$ does not depend on the order in which we perform these operations.
 We say that $\sigma'$ is the rotation system \emph{induced} by $\sigma$ on $H$.
 We sometimes write $\sigma\restric_H$ for $\sigma'$.

 \begin{lem}[folklore \cite{graphsonsurfaces2001}] Let $(G,\iota)$ be an embedded graph.
 Then for any minor $H$ of $G$, the graph $H$ with the induced rotation system is also an embedded graph. \end{lem}